kpwydra/dc-magnetic-data-calculator/README-dev.md

 &nbsp;

- *M*<sub>sample</sub> is usually expressed in units of emu.
+ *M*<sub>sample</sub> is usually expressed in units of emu (see further discussion).
 For further data processing, the mass of the sample (*m*) is required and should be included in the magnetometer’s report.
 > ⚠️ Note that the sample's mass is usually given in mg and must be converted to g prior to use.

 Now we can calculate `mass magnetization` *M*<sub>g</sub>: